 Burlington County Commissioner Deputy Director Tom Pullion said, "Flooding in this area and other parts of the county is not something we can control or prevent, but we've looked for ways to improve our response plans for when it does occur."

 What questions do you have?

-Research the Problem:
+Research the Problem: Parts of the micro:bit System

 Reflect on the Problem:

 Use the key vocabulary terms to reflect on what we learned today.

 Key Vocabulary